 Finally, your finance and legal people tend to have C, or Compliant Personalities.
 Analytical and accurate, they fuss over minute details and numbers instead of getting involved in drama or chaos within your organization.

-RELATED READING: Using The DISC to Build a Compatible Staff.
+RELATED READING: Using the DISC Assessment to Build a Compatible Staff.

 If you apply the DISC Assessment Personality Model to the eight fundamental components of your business that affect its intrinsic value, then you have a powerful device.
 You can identify your team members’ personality strengths.
 Then, you can place your team members in roles within your organization that will strengthen each of its core areas.
 By doing that, you can begin growing the qualitative value of your business.
 So, remember to bookmark this article, and join me as I show you how to increase the eight fundamental qualitative areas of your business.